Why Become a Certified Retirement Counselor® (CRC®) Professional?

 Reason #2: The CRC® program was developed by professionals, for professionals and is continually kept up-to-date and relevant.

-The Certified Retirement Counselor® (CRC®) certification is a one-of-a-kind retirement designation program that enables financial professionals to address the challenges facing today’s retirees.
-The CRC® program was developed over a two-year period of original research and analysis by a team of 100 highly-respected retirement practitioners in partnership with the academic guidance of the Center for Financial Responsibility at Texas Tech University, one of the leading financial planning universities in the country.
+The Certified Retirement Counselor® (CRC®) is a one-of-a-kind retirement financial advisor designation program that enables financial professionals to address the challenges facing today’s retirees.
+The CRC® retirement counseling program was developed over a two-year period of original research and analysis by a team of 100 highly-respected retirement financial planning advisors in partnership with the academic guidance of the Center for Financial Responsibility at Texas Tech University, one of the leading financial planning universities in the country.
 The CRC® Test Specifications address retirement planning and income management issues from multiple perspectives—including those faced in both private and government sector employer-sponsored retirement plans.
-The CRC® is InFRE’s only certification, allowing us to focus full attention on ensuring that the program stays relevant and up-to-date.
+The Certified Retirement Counselor® is InFRE’s only certification, allowing us to focus full attention on ensuring that the program stays relevant and up-to-date.

 Reason #3: The CRC® program demonstrates a mastery of both retirement accumulation and distribution planning concepts.

 Today’s other retirement credentials typically cover only accumulation planning OR only distribution planning – not both.
-The CRC® program is the only retirement-specific certification that prepares financial professionals for meeting today’s comprehensive retirement planning needs.
+The CRC® program is the only retirement specialist certification that prepares retirement financial planning advisors for meeting today’s comprehensive retirement planning needs.
 The CRC® content also covers how to offer counseling based on behavioral finance tendancies, different communication styles and gender/generational considerations.